Welcome

 Germany in the OSCE

 Germany last held the Chairmanship of the OSCE, which rotates annually, in 2016.
-Its priorities were military security and confidence-building, counter-terrorism, economic connectivity and tolerance and diversity.
-Moreover, it has worked intensively to expand the Special Monitoring Mission to Ukraine (SMM) and to resolve the conflicts in Transnistria and the Southern Caucasus.
-Poland holds the OSCE Chairmanship in 2022 and will be succeeded by North Macedonia in 2023.
+Its priorities were military security and confidence-building, counter-terrorism, sustainable economic connectivity and tolerance and diversity.
+Moreover, it worked intensively to expand the former Special Monitoring Mission to Ukraine (SMM) and to resolve the conflicts in the Moldovan region of Transnistria and in the Southern Caucasus.
+In 2024, the Republic of Malta is holding the Chairmanship of the OSCE, and Finland will take over in 2025.

 Germany’s interests within the OSCE are represented by the Permanent Mission to the OSCE at the organisation’s headquarters in Vienna.